How to Get Rid of Mosquitoes

-How to prevent the insects from spoiling your time outdoors
+From expert advice to the best mosquito repellents, here's what you need to prevent these pesky insects from spoiling your time outdoors

-It only takes a few minutes outdoors, particularly at dusk, to develop a deep-rooted disdain for mosquitoes.
-And as if buzzing incessantly near your ear and feasting on your exposed arms and legs aren’t enough, mosquitoes can transmit a number of infectious diseases, a fact that elevates the insects from a nuisance to an outright health risk.
+Mosquitoes are one of the most despised insects on the planet, and with good reason.
+As if buzzing incessantly near your ear and leaving relentlessly itchy red bumps all over your body aren’t enough, mosquitoes can transmit a number of infectious diseases, a fact that elevates the insects from a nuisance to an outright health risk.

-Maximize fresh air indoors, but introduce a bugproof barrier.
 Gangloff-Kaufmann advises using fine mesh screens in all open windows and doors.
 This allows cross-breezes to enter your house, but the screens’ openings are too small for mosquitoes to permeate.
+Consider screening in your porch as well.
+“Screens are simply the best mosquito-control device you can find,” she says.
+“They were one of the original forms of home pest control, and for good reason.”

-“Mosquitoes reproduce in water,” Gangloff-Kaufmann says, “and they can do it in even the small amount of water that would fit in a bottle cap.”
+“Mosquitoes larvae develop in water,” Gangloff-Kaufmann says, “and they can do it in even the small amount of water that would fit in a bottle cap.”

 In a mere four days, eggs laid in water mature into nymphs.
 So if it rains on a Monday, don’t wait until the weekend to get rid of standing water.
 By then it’ll be too late.